Dansoftowner/jFileGoodies/README.md

 is for you!

 Let's take an example:<br>
- You have a file: `user/home/documents/work/plan/Example.docx`<br/>
- You want to show only the corresponding directory of the file, and you want to hide the others like this: `.../plan/Example.docx`
+ You have a file: `user\home\documents\work\plan\Example.docx` and you want to show only the corresponding directory of the file, and you want to hide the others like this: `.../plan/Example.docx`

 In code:
 ```java